 Figure 2 shows a typical drawstuff subpatch.
 This just puts some random blobs in the window.
 The use of drunk will keep the blob pretty much contained, whereas random would scatter dots all over.
 Note that this only generates positive numbers.
 Figure 1 shows how this is confined to one quarter of the screen.
-Figure 3 shows the addition of one lmult object:
+(It doesn't have to be.)
+Figure 3 shows the addition of one object: